react vs vue vs @angular/core vs svelte

 How to Choose: react vs vue vs @angular/core vs svelte

-• vue: Choose Vue if you want a progressive framework that is easy to integrate into existing projects.
-It offers a balance between structure and flexibility, making it suitable for both small and large applications.
+Choose vue if you are looking for a progressive framework that is easy to integrate into existing projects and offers a balance between simplicity and functionality.
+Vue is great for both small and large applications, providing a gentle learning curve and a flexible architecture.
+It is particularly well-suited for projects that require quick development and easy scalability.

 README for react